“Let’s call him Ahamefuna: let my name/legacy not be forgotten.”

 https://brooklynrail.org/2022/11/criticspage/Whom-did-he-love/

-This piece extends my broader inquiry into the human textures beneath systems and infrastructure—in this case, the infrastructure of knowledge and memory.
+This essay extends my broader inquiry into the human textures beneath systems and infrastructure—in this case, the infrastructure of knowledge and memory.

-Clients seeking to recontextualise or transform their purpose, their collections or their narratives value this perspective because it bridges research, affect, and decolonial thought into a single, embodied form of knowing.
-It demonstrates how archival work can be reclaimed as a space of tenderness and political imagination.
+With it, I brought together visual research, affect, and decolonial thought into an embodied form of knowing, demonstrating how archival work can be reclaimed as a space of tenderness and political imagination.